MR guided Radiotherapy Research Lab

 6. Mississippi Center for Clinical and Translational Research (MCCTP), MRI guied Stereotactic Radiosurgury (SRS), 40k for a year (Letter of intent submitted)

-7. NIH R01, “ Technical Developments and Applications of MRI Brain Vascular System and quantitative imaging for guided brain Stereotactic Radiotherapy” Asking for 540k, deadline feburary 2019, (In Preperation)
+7. NIH R01, “ Technical Developments and Applications of MRI Brain Vascular System and quantitative imaging for guided brain Stereotactic Radiotherapy” Asking for 540k (In Preperation)